tt-isv-org/scc/tutorial/index.md

       apiGroup: rbac.authorization.k8s.io
     ```

-1. Run the following command to create the cluster role and bind it to your service account.
+1. Run the following command to create the role and bind it to your service account.

     ```bash
     oc create -f rbac.yaml